mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 For a production server, it's important to set up TLS to encrypt web traffic.
 Without this, your login passwords and data are unprotected.
 Refer to the [NGINX TLS guide](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/) and [Let's Encrypt Certbot guide](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) on setting this up.

+You can refer this guide for [installing SSL certificate on NGINX](https://www.armanism.com/blog/install-free-ssl-on-nginx).

 ## Install Postgresql (Recommended)

 Focalboard stores data in a SQLite database by default, but we recommend running against Postgres in production (we've tested against Postgres 10.15).
 To install, run: